VictorTagayun/Game-Host/README.md

 ![Twilio](/ReadmeImage/twilio.png?raw=true "Twilio")

 3. Go to the Phone numbers section and choose a number to be associated with the account.
 You are allowed one free number with a trial account.
 4. Once you have a number assigned to the account, select it by going to Phone Numbers -> Manage Numbers -> Active Numbers.
-Under messaging, change �A message comes in� to Webhook and the URL to the ngrok URL as copied in step 7 of PART I.
+Under messaging, change "A message comes in" to Webhook and the URL to the ngrok URL as copied in step 7 of PART I.
 ![Twilio Config](/ReadmeImage/twilio_config.png?raw=true "Twilio Config")

 5. Detailed information about Twilio package for Python can be found at: https://www.twilio.com/docs/quickstart/python